PermutaTriangle/comb_spec_searcher/toufik/length3.md

 - 233.12 http://permpal.ru.is/perms/av/1342_1423_2341/ Interleaving on ATRAP

 ## Five subsets of permutations enumerated as weak sorting permutations (arxiv)

+**0/5**
+3 more are point interleaving, so might be doable with forward equivalence and kernel method

 - 236.1 http://permpal.ru.is/perms/av/1342_2314_2341/ Interleaving (point) on ATRAP
 - 236.2 http://permpal.ru.is/perms/av/1342_1432_4132/ Interleaving (point) on ATRAP